 Admission rules for schools and academies

-Looked after, and previously looked after children
+Child Looked after, and children previously looked after

 All schools must adhere to the School Admissions Code when consulting and determining their admission arrangements.
 If your child was previously looked after, but ceased to be so because they were adopted (or became subject to a residence order or special guardianship order) then they will qualify under this rule and this must be the highest priority in admission arrangements for all schools.